Singapore Airlines: Second-generation livery (1972–1987)

+Following the spinoff of Malaysia-Singapore Airlines, Singapore Airlines introduced a second-generation livery features a blue and yellow strip on the windows on the white fuselage, with the stylised bird logo in yellow.
+The word "Singapore Airlines" was stylised in italics.

+Third-generation livery (1987–present)

+The current livery has only some minor changes, and the gold-blue colour scheme and the bird logo have been retained.
+In the change to the current livery, the yellow rear fuselage was changed to metallic gold with a new orange line added above it.
+The same orange line was also added behind the bird logo.
+The font typeface of the word "Singapore Airlines" was modified.

+However, in 2005, the livery received a minor update where the "Singapore Airlines" wording was enlarged and shifted closer towards the front of the aircraft, and the bird logo was also enlarged.
+The blue/gold sections of the tail is cut horizontally.
+The first set of windows are also no longer left out from the blue/gold/yellow strip.
+The engine logos were also subsequently removed since October 2007.

 Destinations

-Singapore Airlines flies to 75 destinations in 32 countries on five continents from its primary hub in Singapore.
+Singapore Airlines flies on five continents from its primary hub in Singapore.

-After the Asian financial crisis in 1997, Singapore Airlines discontinued its routes to Kagoshima, Berlin, Darwin, Cairns, Hangzhou and Sendai.
-Toronto was discontinued in 1994.
-During the SARS outbreak in 2003–04, Singapore Airlines ceased flights to Brussels, Las Vegas, Chicago, Hiroshima, Kaohsiung, Mauritius, Vienna, Madrid, Shenzhen and Surabaya.
+After the Asian financial crisis in 1997, Singapore Airlines discontinued its routes to Berlin, Darwin, Cairns, Hangzhou, Kagoshima, and Sendai.
+Toronto was discontinued earlier, in 1992, due to a petition from Air Canada.
+During the SARS outbreak in 2003–04, Singapore Airlines ceased flights to Brussels, Chicago, Las Vegas, Hiroshima, Kaohsiung, Madrid, Mauritius, Shenzhen, Surabaya, and Vienna.
 Singapore Airlines discontinued flights to Vancouver and Amritsar in 2009, and São Paulo in 2016.

-The airline has a key role on the Kangaroo Route, operating flights between Australia and the United Kingdom via Singapore.
+The airline has a key role in the Kangaroo Route, operating flights between Australia and the United Kingdom via Singapore.
 It flew 11.0% of all international traffic into and out of Australia in the month ended March 2008.
-Six destinations apiece are served in Australia and India, more than anywhere else.
+As of summer 2023, it operated more flights to Australia than any other country.
 Singapore Airlines also operated flights between Singapore and Wellington, New Zealand via Canberra until May 2018, when the intermediate stop was changed to Melbourne.
 This route was known as the Capital Express.
 The route was suspended in 2020 due to the COVID-19 pandemic.

 Singapore Airlines has taken advantage of liberal bilateral aviation agreements between Singapore and Thailand, and with the United Arab Emirates, to offer more onward connections from Bangkok and Dubai, respectively.